-As noted above, broker non-votes are counted for purposes of determining whether or not a quorum exists for the transaction of business at the Annual Meeting.
-Broker non-votes, as well as abstentions and withholding from voting, will not, however, be treated as votes cast and, therefore, will have no effect on the outcome of Proposal One (election of our directors) and Proposal Two (the ratification of the selection of PwC as our independent public accounting firm), Proposal Four (approval of compensation to named executive officers), Proposal Five (approval of frequency of vote on compensation to named executive officers), and Proposal Six (approval of our 2023 Non-Employee Director Equity Incentive Plan), and will have the effect of a vote against Proposal Three (approval to amend our Second Amended and Restated Certificate of Incorporation).
-As stated above, Proposal Two will be treated as a routine matter, which means that brokers will be able to use their discretion to vote on behalf of the beneficial owner absent instructions from such owners; therefore, no broker non-votes are expected to exist with respect to this proposal.
-Brokernon-votes will have the same effect as a vote "Against" Proposal Three (approval to amend our Second Amended and Restated Certificate of Incorporation).
+Broker non-votes, abstentions and withholding from voting are counted for purposes of determining whether or not a quorum exists for the transaction of business at the Annual Meeting.
+However, broker non-votes, abstentions and withholding from voting, will not be treated as votes cast and, therefore, will have no effect on the outcome of Proposal One (election of our directors), Proposal Two (the ratification of the selection of PwC as our independent public accounting firm), and Proposal Three (approval of the amendment to our 2023 Non-Employee Director Equity Incentive Plan to increase the number of shares available for issuance thereunder).